is now available! Read about the new features and fixes from November.

 configure display language command

-Press Enter and a list of installed languages by locale is displayed, with the current locale highlighted.
+Press Enter and a list of available languages by locale is displayed, with the active (current) language highlighted.

 installed languages list